t2y/kotti_mapreduce/docs/tutorial.rst

     Created Job Step

+You can confirm information about job flow by clicking `Resource Info`, `Bootstrap Info` and `Unexecuted Step Info` button.

-You can see a `Run Jobflow` button.
+Now, `Run Jobflow` button is appeared.
 It means all settings are completed.

 .. figure:: _static/k15.png
     :alt: Run Job Flow